 1. The RGB LED Panels

-2.1 The STM32F4 Discovery board with PIN2DMD Shield
+2.1 The STM32F4 Discovery/Nucleo board with PIN2DMD Shield

 The panels use a 16 pin Hub75 interface to be connected to the next panel or to a controller.
-We use a STM32F407 discovery board which is available from multiple sources for about $20.
-It is based on 168Mhz Cortex M4 processor architecture which is needed for the rapid bit-shifting of data to control the panels.
-We use CooCox IDE to write the program in C. The software is uploaded to the controller through mini USB port.
+We use a STM32F407 discovery (V3 shield) or a STM32F429 Nucleo-144 board (V4 shield) which is available from multiple sources for about $20.
+It is based on Cortex M4 processor architecture which is needed for the rapid bit-shifting of data to control the panels.
+We write the program in C. The software is uploaded to the controller through debugging USB port using ST-Link Utility.

 To connect the displays to the controller you need a connector shield pcb, which basically just connects the pins to the 16-pin ribbon cable that drives the displays.
-The board also has a 14pin connector which can be either used as output to a real monochrome pinball dmd or as input to get the data from a real machine.
-A PCB layout example can be found in the pcb directory.
+The board also has a 14pin connector which can be as input to get the data from a real machine.
+A PCB layout example can be found in the hardware directory.
 The advantage of the modular system is that new hardware functions can easily be implemented by changing the shield while keeping the controller.
 Members of the community have organized a group buy for printed circuit boards and also offer different kits.
 Search for PIN2DMD on german flippermarkt forum or VPUniverse forum .

 3. The Power Supply